Sir Launfal: Plot

 Sir Launfal participates in the chivalric tradition of gift-giving to such an extent that he is made King Arthur's steward, in charge of celebrations.
 After ten happy years under Launfal's stewardship, however, King Arthur's court is graced by a new arrival, Guenevere, whom Merlin has brought from Ireland.
 Launfal takes a dislike to this new lady, as do many other worthy knights, because of her reputation for promiscuity.
 King Arthur marries Guenevere and Launfal's fortunes take a sudden turn for the worse.
 He leaves King Arthur's court when Guenevere shows ill will to him by not giving him a gift at the wedding.
 Insulted and humiliated, Launfal leaves the court, losing his status and income.

-Returning to his home town of Caerleon (now a village in South Wales, where the ruins of the Roman fortress of Isca can still be seen, whose walls surrounding its Roman baths and elsewhere were still standing high during the medieval period).
-Launfal takes humble lodgings, spends all the money that King Arthur gave him before setting out, and soon descends into poverty and debt.
+Returning to his home town of Caerleon, Launfal takes humble lodgings, spends all the money that King Arthur gave him before setting out, and soon descends into poverty and debt.
 One Trinity Sunday, the king holds a banquet in Caerleon to which Launfal, because of his poverty, is not invited.
 The mayor's daughter offers to let him spend the day with her, but he declines her offer since he has nothing to wear.
 Instead, he borrows a horse from her and goes for a ride, stopping to rest under a tree in a nearby forest.
 Two maidens appear and bring him to a lady they call Tryamour, daughter of the King of Olyroun and of Fayrye, whom Launfal finds lying on a bed in a glorious pavilion.